microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

    ![Security Center Configuration](./security_center_config_5.png)

-* From the export frequency options, select Streaming and Snapshots.
+* From the export frequency options, select Streaming, and Snapshots.

    ![Security Center Configuration](./security_center_config_6.png)

-* Make sure to select ArcBox's subscription, resource group and Log Analytics workspace as the export target.
+* Make sure to select ArcBox's subscription, resource group, and Log Analytics workspace as the export target.
 Select Save.

    ![Security Center Configuration](./security_center_config_7.png)

 Once configured, the report will provide an overview of the secure score, you can filter information by using the parameters section:

-* *Workspace* -  select one or multiple Log Analytics workspaces.
+* _Workspace_ -  select one or multiple Log Analytics workspaces.

-* *Time Range* -  filter the data of the report to one of the predefined time ranges.
+* _Time Range_ -  filter the data of the report to one of the predefined time ranges.

    ![Security parameters](./security_parameters.png)

   With this report you will get several visualizations:

-  * *Current score trends per subscription*
+  * _Current score trends per subscription_

      ![Security workbook trends](./security_trends.png)

-  * *Aggregated score for selected subscriptions over time*
+  * _Aggregated score for selected subscriptions over time_

      ![Security workbook aggregated score](./security_score.png)

-  * *Top recommendations with recent increase in unhealthy resources*
+  * _Top recommendations with the recent increase in unhealthy resources_

      ![Security tab top recommendations](./security_recommendations.png)

-  * *Security controls scores over time (weekly)*
+  * _Security controls scores over time (weekly)_

      ![Security controls scores overtime](./security_controls.png)

-  * *Resources changed over time* - to view changes over time on a specific recommendation, please select any from the list above.
+  * _Resources changed over time_ - to view changes over time on a specific recommendation, please select any from the list above.

      ![Resources changed overtime](./security_changes.png)